 Fantin Latour’s flower studies are some of the best of the 19th century and still unsurpassed.
 His knowledge of oil paint is considerable and worth studying.
 He did a number of interesting self-portraits too.
 This is one that is not often seen, but it has a freshness or the glance and an honesty and immediacy that I admire.
 It goes well beyond the paint.
 Some of his self portrait drawings are also very well done.

 The 19th century artist Adolf Menzel did an amazing amount of drawing.
 Unfortunately, not much of his work has been reproduced.
-His drawings almost present a different person than his paintings, which are often good, as in his study of men in a factory, for instance, but many of them appear to be picture of aristocrats and thus about money.
-He did do some interesting protest art about war, hiis dead solders, for instance.
+His drawings present a more honest and different person than his paintings.
+His paintings which are often good, as in his study of men in a factory, for instance, but many of them appear to be picture of aristocrats and are thus about money.
+He did do some interesting protest art about war, his dead soldiers, for instance.
 His drawings are a different matter and a daily effort and his skill is exceptional.
 These two are typical examples from his sketchbooks where he shows himself peering out of the page with objectivity and sympathy.
 His painting of his foot is good too.

 The modeling is very well drawn, and the form itself is exquisitely realized.
 He kept this one all his life and I can see why.
 It is a dreamy sad eyed young man, He is real and in space with a great sense of existing and a presence of being.
 A real person, flaws and all, not at all idealistic in this one, but looking head on at life.

 The impressionists did not do very well at self portraits in general, but one that I like is by the Frenchman Henri Martin.
-I am not showing it here, but it can be easily found, as it is the one with him before a window and a mountain is outside it.
+It shows him before a window and a mountain is outside it.
 He did not do too many others things I appreciate as much as this one.
 It has a great sense of space and color and the artist in the midst of it, trying to understand it all.